Overcoming State Inertia: Minimally Invasive Temporal Alignment for Evolving Contexts

 \subsection{Experimental Setup}

-\paragraph{Datasets.} We utilize the Multi-Session Chat (MSC) \cite{xu2021beyond} dataset as our primary testbed.
+\paragraph{Datasets.} We utilize the Multi-Session Chat (MSC) \citep{xu2021beyond} dataset as our primary testbed.
 MSC contains long-term conversations spanning up to 5 sessions, making it ideal for simulating temporal evolution.
-To rigorously evaluate the model's ability to override "Historical Inertia" and prioritize recent updates, we devised a specialized Temporal Preference Construction Protocol rather than using standard random sampling.
+To rigorously evaluate the model's ability to override historical inertia and prioritize recent updates, we devised a specialized temporal preference construction protocol rather than using standard random sampling.

 We focus on Session 4 to ensure a sufficiently long history.
 For each sample, we concatenate 4 consecutive sessions to form the context $c$.
-This results in a long-context input (typically exceeding 1.7k tokens) that effectively triggers the model's long-term retrieval mechanisms.
+This results in a state-dense multi-turn context (typically exceeding 1.7k tokens) that effectively triggers the model's retrieval mechanisms across sessions.

-We constructed preference pairs $(y_w, y_l)$ using a Historical Negative Sampling strategy.
-To ensure strict temporal conflict, we filtered pairs based on semantic similarity and length ratios (detailed protocol in Appendix B.1).
+We constructed preference pairs $(y_w, y_l)$ using a historical negative sampling strategy.
+To ensure strict temporal conflict and mitigate length bias, we filtered pairs based on semantic similarity and length ratios (see Appendix \ref{sec:exp-setup} for the detailed protocol).
+This strategy is critical for TiDPO: by explicitly contrasting the current state ($y_w$) against the historical state ($y_l$), we create an optimization landscape where the gradient direction is explicitly counter to the state inertia, maximizing the efficacy of our adaptive $\beta$ mechanism.

-To ensure the preference signal is driven by temporal logic rather than noise, we apply two strict filters based on our preliminary analysis:

-Instead of relying on surface-level lexical overlap, we utilize Semantic Embedding Similarity (via all-MiniLM-L6-v2) to compute the cosine similarity between the chosen ($y_w$) and rejected ($y_l$) responses.
-Pairs with a similarity score $> 0.5$ are discarded.
-This strictly prevents "False Negatives"—scenarios where a historical response (e.g., a generic greeting) remains semantically valid in the current context, which would otherwise confuse the reward model.

-We filter out pairs where the length ratio between $y_w$ and $y_l$ exceeds 4:1.
-This regularizes the dataset to prevent the model from exploiting "Length Bias" (i.e., learning to prefer longer/shorter responses regardless of content), ensuring the alignment focuses purely on temporal relevance.

-For out-of-domain (OOD) evaluation, we employ the UltraChat \cite{ding2023enhancing} dataset to assess zero-shot generalization and ensure that our temporal bias mechanism does not degrade general instruction-following capabilities.
+For out-of-domain (OOD) evaluation, we employ the UltraChat \citep{ding2023enhancing} dataset to assess cross-domain generalization and ensure that our temporal bias mechanism does not degrade general instruction-following capabilities.